 - 8 Mar 1965.
 Past Ship 1774 Junior Captain A.L.
 “Al” Levine was murdered near Silver City, New Mexico.

-- On 17 May 2013, O.K.
-Ingram Ship was awarded All American status for the 2012-2013 year by National Hq.
-This is the highest award given to a Post.
+- O.K.
+Ingram Ship was awarded All American status for the 2012-2013 and 2016-2017 year by National Hq, This is the highest award given to a Post; the top 35 in any world-wide Division.